robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 	- KVO-compliant selected/displayed subset properties (or signals) instead of `will`/`did` delegate callbacks

-	- menu/editing could be tiny delegate protocols
+	- can start by splitting methods into tiny protocols

 ^ I’d go so far as to say that this applies to nearly every delegate protocol: delegating a kitchen sink of view behaviours to a single object makes it difficult to vary them independently.